M-o-a-T/moat-kv/docs/source/command_line.rst

 .. option:: options…

-   Whichever auth options you'd normally use in ``moat.kv client -a TYPE …``.
+   Whichever auth options you'd normally use in ``moat kv -a TYPE …``.

-.. program:: moat.kv client auth user get
+.. program:: moat kv auth user get

 Dump data of a user.